 We are interested in signaling processes that regulate neuronal function - both their basic biology, and their relevance to neurodegenerative disease.
 Of particular interest are the membrane traffic events relevant to these processes, using Drosophila as a model.

-Membrane traffic and hereditary spastic paraplegia
+Axonal ER and hereditary spastic paraplegia

 Diseases of aggregate-prone proteins